Diverse Instagram Accounts Can Support Recovery

 As Dr. Muhlheim discussed in a previous post about fat photography, the mainstream media images we see are not diverse, and the images we do see of larger bodies are often portrayed in a particularly negative and stigmatizing way, adding fuel to the fire.

 Thus, an important exercise for people of all sizes in recovery is to curate their social media feed by removing accounts that perpetuate the thin ideal and expand the range of body sizes and types to which one is exposed.
 This is consistent with our Health at Every Size(R) approach to eating disorder recovery.
-Adding diversity to your social media feed isn’t only important for people in recovery, it can be just as important for partners.
+Making your social media feed more diverse isn’t only important for people in recovery, it can be just as important for partners.
 It would even be useful for parents and family members of those recovering.

 The term used to describe the absence of representation in media was coined by George Gerbner in 1972.
 This phenomenon is “symbolic annihilation.”
 Gerbner was a Hungarian-Jewish immigrant and communications professor who researched the influence of television trends on viewers’ perceptions of the world.
 According to Coleman and Yochim, Gerbner explained that “representation in the fictional world signifies social existence; absence means symbolic annihilation.”
 Representations, or lack thereof, lead to assumptions about how the world works and who holds power.